Without a doubt, the new-look Pac-12 will be full of intrigue in 2011.

 Surrounding Maynard is a talented pair of wide receivers, led by Maynard’s half-brother, Keenan Allen.
 Allen, a true sophomore, is an absolute playmaker and has the potential to be the best receiver in the conference.
 Complementing Allen is senior Marvin Jones, who last year had 50 receptions for a total of 765 yards.

 However, despite producing a phenomenal six NFL running backs during Tedford’s tenure at Cal, the Golden Bears will have only mediocre talent at running back this year.
 Maynard’s running ability should somewhat make up for their lacking in this area, but still, a dual-threat quarterback is no substitute for a solid running back.

 However, the Bears lost three players from last year’s defense to the NFL: defensive end Cameron Jordan, linebacker Mike Mohamed and safety Chris Conte.
-For most teams, I’d say that losing three players of such caliber would be an absolute disaster for a defense, but that’s not the case here.
+For most teams, losing three players of such caliber would be an absolute disaster for a defense, but that’s not the case here.

 All seven of the players listed above were among the top recruits nationally for their respective positions.
 Most, if not all, of this talent is probably too young to really make much of a positive impact this year, but then again, you never know.
 All in all, Cal’s defense should remain at least a slight strength, even after losing Jordan, Mohamed and Conte.

 With quarterback struggles being the primary culprit behind the Bears’ recent issues, it goes without saying that how Maynard fares will have a major impact on Cal in 2011.
 I believe Maynard will indeed have a successful year and that he will lead the Bears back to a bowl game.